 AimBetter is made up of different legal entities.
 This privacy notice is issued on behalf of the AimBetter Group mentioned in this document variously as “AimBetter”, “we”, “us”, or “our”.
 In this privacy notice, we are referring to the relevant company in the group responsible for processing your data.
 AimBetter is the controller and is responsible for this website.

 In this document, the term “personal” refers both to individuals and to corporate entities, which may be referred to as “you”

 The information that we collect and use about you is regulated by the General Data Protection Regulation (GDPR) which applies across the European Union, including in the United Kingdom.

-We have appointed a data privacy team who are responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy team at [email protected]
+We have appointed a data privacy team who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy team at [email protected].

 You have the right to make a complaint at any time to the supervisory authority for data protection issues in your country.
 We would, however, appreciate the chance to deal with your concerns before you approach them so please contact us in the first instance.